vosembit/PWM2EYE/README.md

 #include "pwm2eye.h"
 </code></pre>

-Add an LedLight Object into your project, uisung PWM PIN number as an argument in brackets().
+Add an LedLight Object into your project, using PWM PIN number as an argument in brackets().
 <pre><code>
 LedLight led(14);
 </code></pre>